oakmac/cljs-logo/README.md

 Clear works well against dark backgrounds where the white contrast would be too jarring.
 Examples: [Solar System of JS] and [cljsfiddle.com].

-The outline variation omits the text and thickens the circle.
+The outline variation omits the text and thickens the arcs slightly.
 It is mainly used at small scales where the "cljs" letters would become illegible.
-Example:
-[ClojureScript Cheatsheet]
+Example: [ClojureScript Cheatsheet]

 [clear]:http://i.imgur.com/S14JyFD.png
 [white]:http://i.imgur.com/FIXbg7V.png